brainwagon/ronchi/README.md

 This version has been modified to allow the generation of patterns for arbitrary conic surfaces by specifying different conic constants.

+I recently added a version that is written in the Python program language.